MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_05_explore_nsg.md

 1. Return to your VM (the RDP icon for the VM should be shown on the task bar on the bottom of the page).

 1. Open the Microsoft Edge browser in your VM and enter **www.bing.com**.
 The page should not display.
-   >**Note**: if you're able to connect to the internet and you verified that all the parameters for the outbound rule were properly set, it's likely because it takes a few minutes for the rule to take effect.
+If you're able to connect to the internet and you verified that all the parameters for the outbound rule were properly set, it's likely because it takes a few minutes for the rule to take effect.
 Close the browser, wait a few minutes and try again.

-   >**Note**:  Azure subscriptions in the lab environment may experience longer than normal delays.
+Azure subscriptions in the lab environment may experience longer than normal delays.

 1. Close the remote desktop connection, by selecting the **X** on the top center of the page where the IP address is shown.
 A pop-up window appears indicating Your remote session will be disconnected.
 Select **OK**.